JtheTriHard/Retail_Forecasting_Kaggle/README.md

 Database_Builder.sql - script used to build MySQL relational database on a personal server.
 Queries.sql - script used to pull different datasets from the database.
 ### Python
 Data_Processing.py - script used to clean kaggle dataset for Tableau and forecasting models.
+Model_MLP.py - TensorFlow multilayer perceptron neural network utilizing entity embeddings for shop & item IDs.